-UK based players in power generation from Landfill Gas include:
+UK-based players in power generation from Landfill Gas include:

-- Clarke Energy UK Ltd. (Liverpool) is the sole UK distributor for GE Jenbacher gas power generation units (engine, gas handling, generator, exhaust). - ENER.G Holdings plc (Manchester) has developed a system of portable, modular gas units with outputs ranging from 300kW to 1.15MW.
+- Clarke Energy UK Ltd. (Liverpool) is the sole UK distributor for GE Jenbacher gas power generation units (engine, gas handling, generator, exhaust). - ENER.G Holdings plc (Manchester) has developed a system of portable, modular gas units with outputs ranging from 300kW to 1.15 MW.

-7.3.
-Construction of Large Dedicated Biomass Plants in the UK
+7.3 Construction of Large Dedicated Biomass Plants in the UK

-Two examples of large dedicated biomass fueled power stations, which are either under construction or the final stages of planning, are given below:
+Examples of large dedicated biomassfueled power stations, which are under construction, in planning, or have recently begun to generate electricity are given below: